Sick Leave Policy and Procedure - California

 FMLA/CFRA Leave.
 When taken for the same purpose, sick leave shall run concurrently with leave taken under the federal Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA), in accordance with the University’s FMLA and CFRA policies.

 Long-Term Disability Benefits.
-A covered employee who has exhausted his or her available sick leave may be eligible for long-term disability benefits in accordance with the terms of the applicable plan.
+A covered employee who has exhausted their available sick leave may be eligible for long-term disability benefits in accordance with the terms of the applicable plan.

 Scheduled Holidays/University Closures.
 If a scheduled holiday or university closure occurs while a covered employee is on sick leave, the day(s) will count as a scheduled holiday/university closure, not as sick leave.